joskoot/rearrangements/README.md

 # rearrangements
-rearrangements of a list (often called permutations)
+Rearrangements of a list (often called permutations)

 For a long list it is not possible to produce all rearrangements, but it is possible to produce a representation in terms of a function